Ecuador: Biodiversity

+Despite being on the UNESCO list, the Galápagos are endangered by a range of negative environmental effects, threatening the existence of this exotic ecosystem.
+Additionally, oil exploitation of the Amazon rainforest has led to the release of billions of gallons of untreated wastes, gas, and crude oil into the environment, contaminating ecosystems and causing detrimental health effects to Amerindian peoples.
+One of the best known examples is the Texaco-Chevron case.
+This American oil company operated in the Ecuadorian Amazon region between 1964 and 1992.
+During this period, Texaco drilled 339 wells in 15 petroleum fields and abandoned 627 toxic wastewater pits.
+It is now known that these highly polluting and now obsolete technologies were used as a way to reduce expenses.
+The case has also been documented in Crude, a documentary.

+In 2022, the supreme court of Ecuador decided that "under no circumstances can a project be carried out that generates excessive sacrifices to the collective rights of communities and nature."
+It also required the government to respect the opinion of Indigenous peoples about industrial projects on their land.

 Government and politics

 The Ecuadorian State consists of five branches of government: the Executive Branch, the Legislative Branch, the Judicial Branch, the Electoral Branch, and Transparency and Social Control.

-Ecuador is governed by a democratically elected president, for a four-year term.
-The current president of Ecuador, Guillermo Lasso, exercises his power from the presidential Palacio de Carondelet in Quito.
+Ecuador is governed by a democratically elected president for a four-year term.
+The president of Ecuador exercises power from the presidential Palacio de Carondelet in Quito.
 The current constitution was written by the Ecuadorian Constituent Assembly elected in 2007, and was approved by referendum in 2008.
-Since 1936, voting is compulsory for all literate persons aged 18–65, optional for all other citizens.
+Since 1936, voting is compulsory for all literate persons aged 18–65, optional for all other citizens over the age of 16.

 The executive branch includes 23 ministries.
 Provincial governors and councilors (mayors, aldermen, and parish boards) are directly elected.
 The National Assembly of Ecuador meets throughout the year except for recesses in July and December.
 There are thirteen permanent committees.
 Members of the National Court of Justice are appointed by the National Judicial Council for nine-year terms.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Ecuador performs in the mid-range on overall democratic measures, with particular strengths in freedom of religion, inclusive suffrage, and electoral participation.

 Executive branch

-The executive branch is led by the president, an office currently held by Guillermo Lasso.
-He is accompanied by the vice-president, elected for four years (with the ability to be re-elected only once).
-As head of state and chief government official, he is responsible for public administration including the appointing of national coordinators, ministers, ministers of State and public servants.
+The executive branch is led by the president.
+The president is accompanied by the vice-president, elected for four years (with the ability to be re-elected only once).
+As head of state and chief government official, the president is responsible for public administration including the appointing of national coordinators, ministers, ministers of State and public servants.
 The executive branch defines foreign policy, appoints the Chancellor of the Republic, as well as ambassadors and consuls, being the ultimate authority over the Armed Forces of Ecuador, National Police of Ecuador, and appointing authorities.
 The acting president's wife receives the title of First Lady of Ecuador.